-The first photo shows an arrangement designed to evoke a falling down structure.
-This “well” was originally constructed in the White Mountains of New Hampshire by pioneer Dolly Copp to capture stream water which was piped downhill to the Copp Family homestead.
+The first photo shows an arrangement in my garden designed to evoke a falling down structure I encountered as a child camping in New Hampshire.
+This “well” was originally constructed in the White Mountains by pioneer Dolly Copp to capture stream water which was piped downhill to her home.

 When I returned to the site in New Hampshire in 2012, it was still a place where fireflies gathered in the evening, but all indication of a manmade structure was gone (second photo below).